 Colorectal Cancer Program at OhioHealth

-Colorectal cancer is one of the few cancers that can be prevented through screening.
+One of the few cancers that can be prevented by regular screenings

-OhioHealth uses advanced imaging tools, including state-of-the-art endorectal ultrasound and MRI technology, to determine the stage of a cancer and guide further treatment.
+We use advanced imaging tools, including state-of-the-art endorectal ultrasound and MRI technology, to determine the stage of a cancer and guide further treatment.